 A thorough medical evaluation of the cardiovascular system with special attention to the coronary arteries is indicated.
 Other medical problems, including diabetes, must be under complete control.
 The incidence of stroke is greater in patients with contralateral carotid occlusion, and one-stage bilateral carotid endarterectomy is inadvisable because of the increased incidence of complications.
 At least a week or more should separate two procedures.
 The operation may be delayed in patients with acute strokes, allowing them to stabilize for 4 to 6 weeks, but there is increasing evidence that earlier intervention may be indicated in specific cases.
 At that time, imaging studies and operation can be considered.

 The patient is placed in a supine position with the head slightly extended and turned toward the contralateral side.

 After routine skin preparation, the operative field is draped to expose the mastoid process superiorly, the angle of the mandible anteriorly, the manubrium and clavicle inferiorly, to the trapezius posteriorly.

 The incision is made along the anterior border of the sternocleidomastoid muscle from the mastoid process to a point two-thirds of the distance to the sternoclavicular joint (figure 1).
 The incision is carried through the platysma muscle exposing the anterior border of the sternocleidomastoid muscle, which is then retracted laterally to expose the carotid sheath.
 Care must be taken to avoid making the upper end of the incision too far anteriorly, where the marginal mandibular branch of the facial nerve may be injured in its course just inferior to the horizontal ramus of the mandible.
-Such an injury results in paralysis of the lower lip.
-In the ...
+Such an injury results in paralysis of the ...